-We consent to the use in this Amendment No. 1 to Registration Statement No. 333-107112 of Pro-Pharmaceuticals, Inc. (the "Company") on Form SB-2 of our report dated March 24, 2003 (which expresses an unqualified opinion and includes an explanatory paragraph referring to the Company's ability to continue as a going concern), appearing in the Prospectus, which is part of such Registration Statement and to the reference to us under the heading "Experts" in such Prospectus.
+We consent to the use in this Registration Statement of Pro-Pharmaceuticals, Inc. (the "Company") on Form SB-2 of our report dated March 24, 2003 (which expresses an unqualified opinion and includes an explanatory paragraph referring to the Company's ability to continue as a going concern), appearing in the Prospectus, which is part of such Registration Statement.

+We also consent to the reference to us under the heading "Experts" in the Prospectus.

-/s/ Deloitte & Touche LLP Boston, Massachusetts July 23, 2003
+/s/ Deloitte & Touche LLP Boston, Massachusetts July 11, 2003